GFilippos/margera-campaign-app/README.md

 ### Tips

-**You are going to need an API KEY and a "ListID" on the .env file**
+**You are going to need an API KEY from campaign monitor api to reproduce to local env**

 ### License